Harris and Trump Rally in Battleground States in Final Campaign Push

 “It did not have election interference as its goal.
 It has been, unfortunately, going on for some time,” Warner said.
 “I believe it begs the fact that we do not have any minimum cybersecurity within our telecom section.”

-Mentioning his telecom business background, Warner added that “those minimum cyber standards and telecom will be a top legislative agenda.”
+Alluding to his telecommunications business background, Warner added that “those minimum cyber standards and telecom will be a top legislative agenda.”

 He also spoke of foreign interference in the U.S. election.
 He said these foreign forces have different preferences: Russia for Trump, Iran for Harris, and China for down-ballot races of candidates who are critical of the Chinese regime.

-“Ultimately, they want to undermine our confidence in our electoral system,” Warner said of foreign adversaries.
+“Ultimately, they want to undermine our confidence in our electoral system,” Warner said of the United States’ foreign adversaries.

 Trump: The Presidential Race Is ‘Ours to Lose’

-Trump has taken the stage to roaring applause in Raleigh, North Carolina.
+Trump took the stage to roaring applause in Raleigh, North Carolina.

 Trump sounded confident, telling his audience, “With North Carolina, I’ve always gotten there.”